ray-ruisun/addon-contrib/flock-addon/README.md

   --set deploymentConfig.storage.localSharedDir='/data/shared'
 ```

-For multi-cluster deployments, do **not** hardcode
+For multi-cluster deployments:

-`deploymentConfig.blockchain.tokenAddress/taskAddress` in Helm values when
+- If all clusters should run the same on-chain task, set
-you want per-cluster values.
-Keep per-cluster chain settings in each managed
+  `deploymentConfig.blockchain.rpc/tokenAddress/taskAddress` centrally in Helm values.
-cluster's mounted `.env` file.
+- If clusters need different chain settings, keep them in each cluster's mounted `.env` file.

 For `deploymentConfig.storage.backend=local`, all participants must see the same
 shared filesystem path (for example via NFS-backed PVC mounted in each cluster).